-Prior to requesting access to any of the systems at one or more of the DoD Supercomputing Resource Centers (DSRCs), a user must obtain an HPCMP account (commonly referred to as a pIE account).
+Prior to requesting access to any of the systems at one or more of the DoD Supercomputing Resource Centers (DSRCs), a user must register with the HPCMP (commonly referred to as applying for a pIE account).

 - NOTE: All users must have a National Agency Check with Inquiries (NACI) or a Security Clearance to run on all of the HPCMP resources except those who plan to run only on the Open Research Systems.